datkk06/OpenStack-Tutorial/Content/working-neutron.md

 tunnel_bridge = br-tun
 int_peer_patch_port = patch-tun
 tun_peer_patch_port = patch-int
+enable_tunneling = True
-# In order to configure VxLAN Tunnel, all the physical NIC interfaces where GRE tunnel is attached must have an IP address.
+# In order to configure VxLAN, all the physical interfaces where tunnel is attached must have an IP address.
 # Also Multicast traffic should be permitted.
 local_ip = <LOCAL_TUNNEL_INTERFACE_IP_ADDRESS>
 #